John Fane, 10th Earl of Westmorland: Background

+Military career

+He served as a Captain in the Northamptonshire Militia when it was embodied for service during the American War of Independence.
+When the French Revolutionary War broke out in 1793 he was the regiment's Lieutenant-Colonel but did not serve with it because he was Lord Lieutenant of Ireland at the time.
+On his return to England he commanded the Northamptonshire Provisional Cavalry in 1797 with the rank of Colonel.
+At the beginning of the Napoleonic Wars in 1803 he raised the Oundle and Cliffe Volunteers and served as their colonel.
+When the British Volunteer Corps were replaced by the Local Militia in 1809 he was appointed colonel of the Western Regiment, Northamptonshire Local Militia.

 Political career

-In 1789 Westmorland was appointed Joint Postmaster General by William Pitt the Younger and sworn into the Privy Council.
-Already the same year he was appointed Lord Lieutenant of Ireland by Pitt, a post he held until 1794.
+In 1789 Westmorland, appointed Joint Postmaster General by William Pitt the Younger (Prime Minister from 1783 to 1801), was sworn into the Privy Council; at the same time Pitt appointed him Lord Lieutenant of Ireland, a post he held until 1794.
 On 18 February 1793, he was appointed a deputy lieutenant of Northamptonshire.
 From 1795 to 1798 he was Master of the Horse under Pitt.
-The latter year Pitt made him Lord Privy Seal, a position he would hold under five prime Ministers (Pitt, Addington, Pitt again, Portland, Perceval and Liverpool) for the next 35 years, except between 1806 and 1807 when Lord Grenville was in office.
+In 1798 Pitt made him Lord Privy Seal, a position he would hold under five prime Ministers (Pitt, Addington, Pitt again, Portland, Perceval and Liverpool) for the next 35 years, except between 1806 and 1807 when Lord Grenville held the office.

-Westmorland was a "fierce" defender of slavery, and in 1799 denounced efforts by British abolitionists to abolish Britain's involvement in the Atlantic slave trade.
-He also raised a British Volunteer Corps cavalry regiment in Northamptonshire in 1797, and was appointed its colonel on 20 April 1797.
-He was later Lord Lieutenant of Northamptonshire between 1828 and 1841.
-He was made a Knight of the Garter in 1793.
+As a "fierce" defender of slavery, Westmoreland in 1799 denounced efforts by British abolitionists to end Britain's involvement in the slave trade.
+He served as Lord Lieutenant of Northamptonshire between 1828 and 1841.
+He became a Knight of the Garter in 1793.